TheKillerey/Old-Summoners-Rift-V2/README.md

 - **Old Minimap Style**: Changes the Minimap style to an old version.
 - **Night Verion (Alpha)**: Changes the map into the night version
 - **Long Time-Support**: I added a feature that allows me to avoid Riot's name changes and after update crashes.
+- **Old Loadingscreen**: Version 1.0.1 supports the Old Loadingscreen for all map version.
+- **Rift of the Unbound Verion**: Changes the map to the Rift of the Unbound color style.

 ## Screenshots
 ### Day Version